JonathanDC64/TeamBlueVanier/README.txt

 1. modify or add a file in the TeamBlueVanier folder
 2. go in git and click on the arrow next to "Uncommitted changes"
 3. Enter a summary and description of the changes you made and click "commit to.."
-4. Click on the sync button on the top left
+4. Click on the sync button on the top right
 5. ???
 6. DONE!!